2022-23 game bird hunting forecast

 Western Oregon waterfowl forecast

-Dry conditions this summer would have had a negative effect on waterfowl production in the local area.
-We expect waterfowl numbers in the Pacific Flyway to be high enough to produce good hunting and much of the good hunting locally will be on migrating birds moving in from the north.
-As waterfowl begin their southward migration those that arrive early on the Oregon Coast will concentrate in the lower portions of bays and estuaries.
+The extended winter-like spring this year created very good conditions for nesting and brood rearing in Coos County.
+Duck and goose broods should have seen good survival, which will create good hunting opportunities for locally produced birds.
+As the fall progresses and migratory birds begin to show up along the southern Oregon coast, the situation will only improve.
+Hunters should expect plentiful hunting opportunities this season.
+Normally, as waterfowl begin their southward migration those that arrive early on the Oregon Coast will concentrate in the lower portions of bays and estuaries, generally in saltwater.
 These birds will begin to disperse into inland valleys as increasing rain inundates agricultural fields later in the season.
 So, for the hunter who will be hunting public land, the early portion of the season can be the most productive on the coast.

 The entire Coquille Valley Wildlife Area is open to public access.
 After several years of habitat restoration on the Winter Lake tract, waterfowl numbers are beginning to increase as local ducks and geese discover these new food sources.
-As fall precipitation inundates fields with water, and more waterfowl migrate in to the county, there should be good hunting in late fall on CVWA.
+As fall precipitation inundates fields with water, and more waterfowl migrate in to the county, there should be good hunting in late fall on the wildlife area.

 Hunters need to be aware there are channels throughout the Winter Lake tract that have very steep sides and at high tide may be deep enough to go over chest waders.
 Also, as the tide changes there may be a current in the channels that could make crossing them challenging.
 Hunters should wear PDFs when crossing the channels or, in most cases, not try to cross the channels at all.